 Professor Evans grew up in the suburbs of Milwaukee, Wisconsin, and graduated from Yale College (where he was a resident of Berkeley) in 1992.
 His is a family of Berkeleyites: his father is BK’62 and his sister is BK’89.
 He earned his Ph.D. at the California Institute of Technology and conducted postdoctoral research at the University of Western Australia before joining the Yale faculty in 2002.
 That same year, he received a competitive research fellowship for early-career scientists from the David & Lucile Packard Foundation; in 2015, he was elected a fellow of the Geological Society of America, receiving the society’s George P. Woollard Award “for outstanding contributions to geology through the application of the principles and techniques of geophysics.”

-Also joining the Berkeley community are Professor Evans’s wife, Lely Dai Evans, an accomplished violinist and teacher of Mandarin Chinese at the Foote School and the New Haven Chinese Language School; their daughter Corinne, age 13, and son Jamie, age 12; and the family’s dog, Brie.
+Also joining the Berkeley community are Professor Evans’s wife, Lely Dai Evans, a Chinese language teacher by day, but skilled in music and many other artistic endeavors, and their 11th-grade daughter Corinne, 9th-grade son Jamie and a “cavachon” dog named Brie who is hypoallergenic and growls only when she has not recieved the proper amount of petting.
 The Evanses share a passion for music: David and Lely met as students in the joint orchestra of Caltech and Occidental College, and she received a master of music degree from The University of Western Australia (in early violin performance practice), while he is a bassist and a member of the Berkeley College Orchestra.
 Lely also loves cooking and brings many aspects of food preparation, as well as music, into her classes.

 The family members share a love of active international travel, playing games, and attending the New Haven Chinese Language School, which meets in WLH on Sunday mornings, just steps away from their new home!
 Corinne is an avid reader who enjoys creative writing, MathCounts, and progressive rock music; Jamie likes pencil drawing, playing piano, and “all sports except for baseball and softball,” and recently walked with his father across Connecticut to raise funds for the UN Refugee Agency.
 Both children practice capoeira, a Brazilian martial art that combines dance, acrobatics, and music.
 Brie, a cavachon (half cavalier spaniel, half bichon frise), already has an international fan base, which she looks forward to extending to Yale’s central campus.